 The researchers exploring the decline in average body temperature over time discussed a number of factors that might explain this decrease.
-They thought that a reduction in inflammation in humans over the last century and a half was the most plausible explanation for this observed decrease.
-Many diseases and conditions that were once common have been irradicated or greatly controlled through the development of vaccinations and other treatments.
+They thought that a reduction in inflammation (a body's response to disease or injury) in humans over the last century and a half was the most plausible explanation for this observed decrease.
+Many diseases and conditions that were once common have been eradicated or greatly controlled through the development of vaccinations and other treatments.
 Therefore, humans have been getting healthier and living longer.
-Other reasons for lower body temperatures could be the ability to maintain a more constant body temperature through heating and air conditioning and the loss of microbial diversity and increased antibiotic use.
+Another reason for lower body temperatures could be the ability to maintain a more constant body temperature through heating and air conditioning.
+The loss of microbial diversity through increased antibiotic use could also be a factor.